 The City plans corresponding actions designed to strengthen the supply of affordable housing and narrow the affordability "gaps."
 Elements of those actions appear within this Consolidated Plan and beyond.

-Additionally, the City anticipates a review of public policies that may impede the development of affordable housing and to improve the understanding of their consequences.
+Additionally, the City has conducted a review of public policies that may impede the development of affordable housing.
+This review is included as an attachment to this Plan.